gdonlol/todo-list/README.md

 3. **Create environment file**: In the backend directory, create a file named `.env`.
 This file will store sensitive information such as database connection URLs and secret keys.
 4. **Configure MongoDB URL**: Inside the `.env` file, set up a MongoDB connection URL using the format `MONGOURL='<URL HERE>'`.
 Replace `<URL HERE>` with the actual URL of your MongoDB database cluster.
 5. **Set secret key**: Also in the `.env` file, define a secret key for use in account token authentication.
 Use the format `SECRET='<any string>'`, replacing `<any string>` with a string of your choice.
-6. **Start the application**: Once you've configured the environment variables, you can start the application by running `npm start` in the root directory of the project.
-This command will launch both the frontend and backend servers, allowing you to access the application in your web browser.
+6. **Starting the application**: Once you've configured the environment variables, you can start the server in the backend by running `npm start` in the backend directory of the project.
+Backend uses the bundled version (from `npm run build`) of the frontend, in the /build folder.

 ## Demo:
 https://github.com/gdonlol/todo-list/assets/66427508/b3114910-66bd-4738-8303-59174057c55b